DATA PROTECTION DECLARATION

 Consent can be revoked at any time.
 Details can be found here: https://policies.google.com/privacy/frameworks and https://privacy.google.com/businesses/controllerterms/mccs/.

-XI.II Google Ads Remarketing
+XII.II Google Ads Remarketing

 1. Description and scope of data processing